gurukulams/gurukulam/site/content/books/12-biology/bio-zoology/unit-1/reproductive_health.md

 c) Multiload 375 is a hormone releasing
 IUD.

-12. Which method do you suggest the couple to have a baby, if the male partner fails to inseminate the female or due to very low sperm count in the ejaculate?
+12.Which method do you suggest the couple to have a baby, if the male partner fails to inseminate the female or due to very low sperm count in the ejaculate?

-13. Expand the following
+13.Expand the following

 a) ZIFT

 b) ICSI

-14. What are the strategies to be implemented in India to attain total reproductive health?
+14.What are the strategies to be implemented in India to attain total reproductive health?

-15. Differentiate foeticide and infanticide.
+15.Differentiate foeticide and infanticide.

-16. Describe the major STDs and their symptoms.
+16.Describe the major STDs and their symptoms.

-17. How are STDs transmitted?
+17.How are STDs transmitted?

-18. Write the preventive measures of STDs.
+18.Write the preventive measures of STDs.

-19. The procedure of GIFT involves the transfer of female gametes into the fallopain tube, can gametes be transferred to the uterus to achieve the same result?
+19.The procedure of GIFT involves the transfer of female gametes into the fallopain tube, can gametes be transferred to the uterus to achieve the same result?
 Explain.

-20. Amniocentesis, the foetal sex determination test, is banned in our country, Is it necessary?
+20.Amniocentesis, the foetal sex determination test, is banned in our country, Is it necessary?
 Comment.

-21. Open Book Assessment
+21.Open Book Assessment
 ‘Healthy reproduction, legally checked birth control measures and proper family planning programmes are essential for